Principal functions

 General information

-The CCBA is part of the University of Gdańsk which covers all staff costs and provides culture rooms and laboratories.
-CCBA at Institute of Oceanography UG maintains the strains of Baltic and a more limited number of freshwater microalgae and small multicellular seaweeds collected from a wide range of habitats.
-The culture collection specializes in the Polish region and conducts continuous enlargement of the resources by addition of new strains.
+The CCBA collection of algae, established in the mid-1980s by Dr. Adam Latała, has university status.
+The CCBA collection is part of the Institute of Oceanography of the University of Gdańsk and is run by the scientific team of the Laboratory of Marine Plant Ecophysiology (PERM).
+The university covers all personnel costs and provides breeding rooms and laboratories.
+CCBA collection maintains the strains of Baltic cyanobacteria and microalgae and a more limited number of freshwater or marine cyanobacteria and microalgae and small multicellular seaweeds collected from a various range of habitats.
+The culture collection specializes in obtaining plant organisms from the Baltic Sea and Poland and constantly increases its resources with new isolated strains.
 The cultures are unialgal, mostly non-axenic.
-Strains are available for research and education purposes without any fee.
+With proper approval, selected strains are available for research and education purposes free of charge.
 They are available for purchase by commercial enterprises.
-Some of them are available for distribution, while other are still in the process of being described or studied.
-We do not distribute strains that originate from other collections.
-All strains have a serial number (CCBA) in the list.
-Please use this number when referring in publication or requesting any strain of the collection.
-The strains could be used without restrictions by all interested persons and organizations.
-Full particulars on cultures (availability, order, delivery etc...) could be obtained at the Collection Curator.
-The Collection together with its equipment for cultivating algae under controlled conditions could serve as favourable environment for experimental work on such topics as algal ecophysiology, taxonomy and phylogeny.
+Some of them are available for distribution, others are still being described or researched.
+We do not distribute strains from other collections.
+All strains are listed with a serial number (CCBA).
+Please use this number when referring to a publication or when requesting any collection strain.
+The strains can be used by all interested persons and organizations.
+Full information on the strains of cultures (availability, ordering, delivery, etc.) can be obtained from the collection manager.

 Specification